BlueBrain/projectionizer/doc/source/index.rst

 .. note::

-    Since sonata format relies on `Spykfunc <https://bbpteam.epfl.ch/documentation/projects/spykfunc/latest/usage.html>`_ (if output_type is sonata), Projectionizer needs to be run in an exclusive allocation to ensure that Spykfunc functions as expected.
+    Since sonata format relies on `Spykfunc <https://bbpteam.epfl.ch/documentation/projects/spykfunc/latest/usage.html>`_, Projectionizer needs to be run in an exclusive allocation to ensure that Spykfunc functions as expected.

 Starting a new job
 ~~~~~~~~~~~~~~~~~~